Lance52259/hcbp-scripts-lint/rules/introduction.md

 ### IO.005 - Output Naming Convention Check

-**Rule Description:** Validates that each output variable name uses only lowercase letters and underscores, and does not start with an underscore.
+**Rule Description:** Validates that each output variable name follows naming conventions: can contain letters, numbers, and underscores; must not start with underscore or number; must not end with number; must not contain consecutive underscores.
 For each invalid output definition, an error is reported showing the file where the output is defined (e.g., if an invalid output is defined in main.tf, the error file will show as main.tf).

 **Purpose:**
 - Ensure consistent output naming patterns across all output variables